ctrgrb/mssql-revtun/README.md

-# RevTun - MSSQL Protocol Toolkit
+# RevTun

-RevTun is a network pivoting toolkit that operates through the Microsoft SQL Server TDS protocol.
-It provides reverse tunneling, traffic relaying, and protocol simulation capabilities for penetration testing and red team operations.
+RevTun is a POC tool for network pivoting.
+It operates similar to chisel, ligolo and ssh tunneling.
+The main difference is that it uses the Microsoft SQL Server TDS protocol to make the network traffic look like MSSQL traffic.

-## Modes

-### 1. Reverse Tunnel (Primary)
-- **Server**: Listens on port 1433, responds to TDS handshakes, auto-activates SOCKS proxy
+It operates in 3 modes:
+- **Server**: Listens on a port (1433 by default).
+Once it receives a client connection, it opens another port (1080 by default).
+Through the second port, we can use proxychains/tun2socks to forward all traffic though the client.
-- **Client**: Connects to server using authentic MSSQL authentication
+- **Client**: Connects to server or to the relay using authentic MSSQL authentication.
+Forwards all traffic from the server.
-- **Result**: Covert SOCKS proxy through MSSQL traffic disguise

-### 2. Relay (Traffic Forwarding)
-- Transparently forwards MSSQL traffic between clients and servers
-- Real-time packet logging and TDS protocol analysis
-- TLS/SSL passthrough support
-- Ideal for monitoring and debugging database connections

-### 3. Standalone (Protocol Testing)
-- Full TDS protocol implementation for testing and development
-- Supports authentication, encryption, and SQL batch execution
-- Generates realistic database responses
+- **Relay**: Relays the traffic from the client to the server.
+Use case: the client cannot directly reach the server but can reach the relay machine.

 ## Building